 Review the Numbers

-Look into your sales team as well.
+Look into your sales teams as well.
 Who sold the most and how often?
 How well did your team do overall?
 Who brought in the most repeat business?

 Make Customer Avatars